Templating

 Warning

-Macros are a feature of Fluid included for convenience but generally considered somewhat unsafe and a code smell.
-We recommend not using macros unless absolutely neccessary (for example when proper recursion is needed).
+Macros are a feature of Fluid included for convenience but often considered a code smell.
+We recommend not using macros unless absolutely necessary (for example when proper recursion is needed).

 The general rule of thumb is that if you can't do it in a template without macros, it should probably be done in C#.